mikker/mikker.github.com/_posts/2015-09-10-el-capitan-update-notes.md

   - os x
   - el capitan
 ---

+**UPDATE 2015-10-11:** Turns out, on a clean install `/usr/local` is still writable &ndash; even with SIP turned on.

+---

 I've been running the beta of OS X 10.11 _El Capitan_ for some months and there've been very few hiccups.
 So full sail ahead on the update I say.

 Upgrading to the GM broke my [homebrew][] though.
 I think the days of using `/usr/local` might be over as El Capitan does some stuff to enforce even stricter permissions than a simple `chown` can get rid of.